 Sera Monastery is the representative monastery of the Gelugpa sect of Tibetan Buddhism.
 It lies on the southern slope of Serawoze Mountain in the northern suburbs of Lhasa.
-The monastery was built by Sagya Yexei, one of the disciples of Tsongkhapa, the founder of Gelugpa sect of Tibet Buddhism in 1419.
+The monastery was built in 1419by Sagya Yexei, one of the disciples of Tsongkhapa and the founder of Gelugpa sect of Tibet Buddhism.
 It is one of the 6 main monasteries of the Gelugpa sect and one of the 3 main monasteries in all of Lhasa.

 The monastery is grand in scale, covering an area of 114,964 square meters.
 Its building complex is composed of Buddha halls, sutra halls, residences for monks, Kamcuns (spaces where monks sleep and dine), and Lhadrang palace residence, residences for major living Buddhas Cermoiling and Razheng, and of course Zhacangs (Buddhist colleges).

 Note: Monks praying is only allowed to be shot by mobile phone.

 Sera Monastery has its own noted religious festival called "Blessing of the Dagger of Exorcism."
 Legend goes that at the end of the 15th century, the Dagger of Exorcism was brought to Tibet from India.
 It was enshrined in Drepung Buddhist Guardian Hall of Sera Monastery by the Abbot of Gyi Zhacang on 27th of the 12th month of the Tibetan calendar.